josealobato/go-over/README.md

 ## Developer note

-> NOTE: I'm new to python, so any advice on how to do this better is highly welcome.
+> NOTE: I'm new to python, so any advice on doing this better is highly welcome.